 The worst thing you can do when buying a watch is not having a proper idea of what you want.
+Is it a Rolex model like a Submariner dive watch, GMT pilot watch, or maybe a Daytona?
+Or how about an Omega Speedmaster?

 Of course, there’s nothing wrong with being open to options or heeding the advice of your watch dealer.
 But without any proper research on what watch is going to be the best fit for you, you’re setting yourself up to walk away with a bad investment.